-This section covers the origin of coffee (Yemen).
+This section covers the origin of coffee and how it spread throughout the world.
 It includes information on historic artifacts, literature, the spread, and influences.
-It will have light interpretation as to why they're important today.
+Relative to beer and wine, coffee's history is somewhat short.

 Rhazes was a Persian physician, astronomer, and mathematician who lived circa 865 - 930 AD.
 He likely wrote about coffee in the significant work, the Comprehensive Book of Medicine, which he completed throughout his life.